crimsonredmk/go-dyn-dns/README.md

 # go-route53-dyn-dns #

-A simple command to update AWS Route53 with a your device's public IP address.
+A simple command to update AWS Route53 with a device's public IP address.

 # Uses #

-* On boot of an EC2 instance, update the A record of a subdomain to point to the new IP address.
+* On boot of an EC2 instance, update the A record of a (sub)domain to point to the new IP address.
-* Your own dynamic DNS for a home computer.
+* Your own dynamic DNS.

 # Requirements #

-* Linux, Mac OS X, BSD.
-Windows is untested.
+* Linux.
+Windows, OS X, and BSD are untested.
 * An internet connection and a public IP address.
 * An AWS account.
-* An existing hosted zone in Route53.
+* An existing hosted zone in AWS Route53.

 # Configuration #